-The video actually shows the containers being lowered onto the concrete foundation by cranes from two different camera angles, just as some of the modules are stacked vertically on top of each other.
+The video shows the containers being lowered onto the concrete foundation by cranes from two different camera angles, just as some of the modules are stacked vertically on each other.

-The video concludes with Dell’s logo, plus the best true CTA seen in this blog post: “Test drive cloud and big data solutions” at Dell.com/solutioncenter.
+The video concludes with Dell’s logo and the best true CTA seen in this blog post: “Test drive cloud and big data solutions” at Dell.com/solutioncenter.

 While it’s debatable whether this is truly the most contextually-relevant CTA from the standpoint of where a decision maker or evaluator is in their buyer’s journey, the video does win “best in class” for actually having a way for hot prospects to raise their hands and take the next step to advanced their consideration and decision making state.